rax-incubate/gcp-image-processing-example-app/Readme.md

 ## Storage Setup

   * Create bucket for the images.
-This can be named anything.
+Change the name to something unique.
 This bucket needs to be publicly accessible as we will also use this in our public facing web interface.
     ```
-    GCS_BUCKET='calvin-images'
+    export GCS_BUCKET='calvin-images-rfgs'
     gsutil mb -l us-east1 gs://$GCS_BUCKET
     gsutil iam ch allUsers:objectViewer gs://$GCS_BUCKET
     ```